MPender08/beyond-mean-curvature/README.md

 *   **Tail Burden Concentration ($TBC$):** The ratio of mean tail-edge load to mean non-tail-edge load, identifying "hot" concentrated exploitation vs. distributed recruitment.

 ***

+### Acknowledgments

+During development, Google Gemini and OpenAI ChatGPT were used for brainstorming, structural organization, debugging assistance, and stylistic refinement.
+Final interpretation, analysis decisions, and manuscript claims remain the responsibility of the author.